 5. Documents requiring the signature of more than one party.
-Documents requiring signatures of more than one party may be electronically filed either by (a) submitting a scanned document containing all necessary signatures; and (b) in any other manner approved by the court.
+Documents requiring signatures of more than one party may be electronically filed either by (a) submitting a scanned document containing all necessary signatures; (b) identifying on the document the parties whose signatures are required and by the submission of a notice of endorsement by the other parties no later than 7 calendar days after filing; or

+(e(b)) in any other manner approved by the court.
 When filing documents that require signatures from other parties, it is not permissible to insert a "/s/" for another person's signature.